AyoungYa/scenarios/python/challenge-build-fake-person/step3.md

 # Fake Person Objects and Sort in Age

-Create five `Person` objects and sort them by 1.
+Create five `Person` objects and sort them by `age`.
 Then print the sorted objects using the `Fake` library installed in the first step.

 ## TODO